elgoesto/bliksem/README.md

 ## Instructions, to run the program
 * First you will need to choose which game you would like to play.
 In the getting started section is explained how you could do this.
-* Once you have choosen the game you will need to choose which algorithm you would like to run.
-You can read the explanation on how to do this in the getting started section.
-* After you have done all of this you can run the main.py file.
+* Once you have chosen the game you can run the main.py file.
 Make sure you do this while running python3 in your terminal.
+* When you run the main.py file you will be prompted with the questions which algorithm you would like to run.

 ## Other files
 * In the map Games are several csv files.
 Every csv files contains the data to implement the startingposition of all the cars.
+* In the map classes is the file classtest.py, all the classes used to run the program are stated in this file.
-* In the file board.py some of our tests are written, you can ignore this file for now.
+* In the map functions is the file functions.py, all of the functions used to run the program are stated in this file.
 * Gitignore file

 ## Authors